 It’s light and fluffy and full of juicy grapes and nutty pecans.

 This cake is light and moist.
 When you make it, you’ll think it needs frosting.
 Don’t be tempted!

 I promise the caramelized coconut top is more than enough.

 That said, a drizzle of warm caramel creme Anglaise would make an already delicious cake something truly decadent.

 I make a batch of brownies at least twice a month.
 Chocolate and fudge perfection in every bite is worth every calorie!

 I often like to top mine with something different, and peanut butter mascarpone frosting is my all-time favorite!

+But since it’s the holidays, peppermint just feels right.
 Plus, the crushed candy canes really pop against the cream cheese frosting.

 This cake is everything you want from a pumpkin cake.